 • Review: These provide concise and precise updates on the latest progress made in a given area of research.

 Normally, articles should be at least 5 pages excluding references.
-Manuscript should contains text, in sequence of title, author list, abstract, index terms, main text part, appendix, conflicts of interest, author contributions, acknowledgments, references and author biography, etc.
+The manuscript should contain text, in a sequence of title, author list, abstract, index terms, main text part, appendix, conflicts of interest, author contributions, acknowledgments, references, and author biography, etc.

-In order to maintain the integrity, transparency and reproducibility of research records, authors are encouraged to provide data availability statement about where data supporting the results reported in this study can be found, including, where applicable, hyperlinks to publicly archived datasets, e.g.,
+In order to maintain the integrity, transparency, and reproducibility of research records, authors are encouraged to provide data availability statement about where a data supporting the results reported in this study can be found, including, where applicable, hyperlinks to publicly archived datasets, e.g.,

 The datasets generated in this study are available in the [NAME] repository, [weblink].

-The datasets generated in this study are available from the corresponding author on reasonable request.
+The datasets generated in this study are available from the corresponding author upon reasonable request.

-In exceptional circumstances articles may be licensed differently.
-If you have specific condition (such as one linked to funding) that does not allow this license, please mention this to the editorial office of the journal at submission.
+In exceptional circumstances, articles may be licensed differently.
+If you have the specific condition (such as one linked to funding) that does not allow this license, please mention this to the editorial office of the journal at submission.

-All published journal papers are refereed by the international competent researchers and scientists.
-Therefore, a full double - blind international refereeing process is used in which:
+All published journal papers are refereed by international competent researchers and scientists.
+Therefore, a full double-blind international refereeing process is used in which:

 • Papers are sent to reviewers for their peer review process.